 In this area, specify the tests to be executed.
 The available options are:

-• Suite: choose this option to run individual suites from a test file and specify the path to this file in the Test file field.
-Click the Browse button in the Suite name field and configure a list of suites to run using the Add and Remove buttons.
+Suite: choose this option to run individual suites from a test file and specify the path to this file in the Test file field.
+Click in the Suite name field and configure a list of suites to run using the and buttons.

-• Test: choose this option to run individual tests from a test file and specify the path to this file in the Test file field.
-Click the Browse button in the Test name field and configure a list of tests to run using the Add and Remove buttons.
+Test: choose this option to run individual tests from a test file and specify the path to this file in the Test file field.
+Click in the Test name field and configure a list of tests to run using the and buttons.

 Common